The Desire of Ages: Development and history

 While considered inspired by many Adventists, White did not possess linguistic and grammatical perfection, and she herself acknowledged this.
 She used editorial assistants to prepare her manuscripts for publication, proofing and critiquing them.
-These included, e.g., her husband James, a qualified teacher, when compiling the Spiritual Gifts series, and Marian Davis, her primary editorial assistant in compiling DA.
-Some consider her use of assistants as a mark against her prophetic gift.
+These included her husband James, when compiling the Spiritual Gifts series, and Marian Davis, her primary editorial assistant in compiling DA.
+Some consider her use of assistants as a mark against her prophetic gift, even though some biblical writers like Paul also employed scribes.

 More controversial was her practice of unacknowledged use of material from contemporary writers on the Gospels and the life of Christ in her writing DA and especially in her own pre-DA materials.
 This became such an issue in the 1970s and early 1980s, that the Adventist General Conference commissioned a major study by Fred Veltman to examine the extent and nature of White's literary dependence in writing on the life of Christ.
-His full 2,561-page report of the "'Life of Christ Research Project" is available online, along with an abridged edition.
-After eight years examining fifteen, randomly selected DA chapters for evidence of literary dependence, Veltman concluded, "On an average we may say that 31.4 percent of the DA text is dependent to some extent on literary sources."
+His full 2,561-page report of the "'Life of Christ Research Project" is available online, along with an abridged and condensed editions.
+After eight years examining fifteen, randomly selected DA chapters for evidence of literary dependence, Veltman stated, "On an average we may say that 31.4 percent of the DA text is dependent to some extent on literary sources."
+However, he acknowledged, "But when you add to the literary dependence the similarity of ideas, particularly with reference to … the way in which the arrangement of the subunits of the chapters reflect the same thematic development as found in the sources, it becomes apparent that Ellen White is more dependent on her sources than the actual verbal parallels indicate."

 Originally, DA was to be two books: Christ of Bethlehem: Our Brother and Christ of Calvary: Our Sacrifice.
 It was eventually published as one book, The Desire of Ages.
 Its title was based on the language of Haggai 2:7: "And I will shake all nations, and the desire of all nations shall come: and I will fill this house with glory, saith the Lord of hosts."
 (KJV).